ksu-cs-textbooks/cis300/old book/markdown/vs/source-control/setup.md

 # Setting up Source Control

-Setting up source control with Visual StudioÃ‚Â® requires a few steps:
+Setting up source control with Visual Studio® requires a few steps:

-1.  **Get a MicrosoftÃ‚Â® account.** If you already have a Microsoft account, you can go on to Step 2.
+1.  **Get a Microsoft® account.** If you already have a Microsoft account, you can go on to Step 2.
 Otherwise, go to [the Microsoft Account web page](http://www.microsoft.com/en-us/account) and click the "Create account" button.
 In the form on that page, the user name